 Despite a surgeon’s best efforts, scarring at the incision site is unavoidable.
-Breast implant removal surgery would most likely be done through the same incision sites as your original implant surgery however, scarring may be more noticeable after the breast explant.
+Breast implant removal surgery would most likely be done through the same incision sites as your original implant surgery however, breast explant surgery scars may be more noticeable.

 One of the most common areas a surgeon will access the breasts to insert an implant is around the bottom of the areola or periareolar incision.
 If your original augmentation was done in this manner, you may have already experienced a reduced amount or loss of sensation in your nipple area.

 There are tiny nerves all around that area that signal sensations and feelings to your nipple.
 Sometimes those nerves are damaged or severed by the surgery because they are so tiny and hard to detect.
 When removing breast implants and using the same access point, there is a risk of those nerves being further damaged or severed.